zenml-io/blog.zenml.io/_posts/2022-01-21-zenml-loves-evidently.md

 Evidently is great for catching those moments when your incoming training data starts to really differ from the original data used to train your models, but that's not the only thing that it can do.
 You can also get calculations for:

 - *numerical and categorical target drift* — whether the numeric and category predictions generated from your current model are drifting from the original averages based on the original model
-- *regression, classification and probabilistic classification model performance* — analyses the ways your model is currently behaving, showing error distributions, confusion matrices and class separation quality.
+- *regression, classification and probabilistic classification model performance* — analyzes the ways your model is currently behaving, showing error distributions, confusion matrices and class separation quality.

 ## 5. Visualizing drift is easy